jd-fillmore/infused-agency/posts/indoor-activities-niagara-falls-on.md

 ## Let's Wrap It Up!

 Niagara Falls isn't just about the waterfalls.
 There are so many fun things to do inside!
 From playing in water parks to seeing butterflies, you'll never be bored.
-These indoor activities are great when it's raining or if you just want to try something new.
+These best indoor activities in Niagara Falls, Ontario are great when it's raining or if you just want to try something new.

 So next time you're in Niagara Falls and wondering what to do inside, remember all these cool places.
 You can have fun no matter what the weather is like outside!